Costume and Design studios

 Commercial Recording Studio

-Industry standard recording studio with adjoining live room.
-The Commercial studio is used by Music Production and Sound Design students for the recording of live bands and music ensembles.
+The Commercial studio is used by Music Production and Sound Design students for the recording of live bands and music ensembles and is an industry standard recording studio with an adjoining live room.

 Props and Scenery Workshop

 The Props and Scenery workshops are versatile spaces that meet the demands of this diverse technical area.
-Our state of the art workshops contain all of the specialised equipment and machinery needed for carpentry, metal works, mechanics, plastics, mouldings, scenic painting, sculpting and special effects.
+Our state-of-the-art workshops contain all of the specialised equipment and machinery needed for carpentry, metal works, mechanics, plastics, mouldings, scenery painting, sculpting and special effects.